 - Grooming: Low maintenance thanks to the short, close coat

 - Ideal for: Most seniors, as you can also go for the smaller Italian greyhound

 A pure-breed is not the only option to consider when looking for a new pet as a senior dog owner – a mixed breed or rescue dog could well tick all the boxes.
 You can get a lot of personal satisfaction giving a rescue dog a new home and there are many pluses to getting a new pet from your local dog shelter.
-When it comes to shelter dogs, they are screened for personality, care needs and other qualities so they can be matched with the very best home possible.
-This support is invaluable when choosing your new canine house-mate and it takes all the guess work of what you can expect from a particular pooch.
-And, as a senior owner, it is also a chance to give a middle-aged or older dog that has already been house-trained a happy new home.
+When it comes to shelter dogs, they are screened for personality, care needs, and other qualities so they can be matched with the very best home possible.
+This support is invaluable when choosing your new canine house-mate and it takes all the guesswork of what you can expect from a particular pooch.
+And, as a senior owner, it is also a chance to give a middle-aged or an older dog that has already been house-trained a happy new home.

 - Exercise: Depends on the individual dog– the shelter will match the dog to your own physical abilities

 - Grooming: Go for a smooth-coated mixed breed if you want a low-maintenance dog

 Ideal for: All seniors – go chat with your local shelter to find out if they have the perfect dog for you!